Nilambur–Shoranur line

-Nilambur–Shoranur line is a 66 km-long single-line, non-electrified broad-gauge (1676 mm) railway spur branch line of the Indian Railways connecting Nilambur Road railway station in Malappuram district with Shoranur Junction in Palakkad district in the state of Kerala.
+The Nilambur–Shoranur line is a 66 km-long single-line, electrified broad-gauge (1676 mm) railway spur branch line of the Indian Railways connecting Nilambur Road railway station in Malappuram district with Shoranur Junction in Palakkad district in the state of Kerala.
 It is a branch line administered by the Palakkad railway division of the Southern Railway zone and one of the shortest broad-gauge railway lines in India.
-It was laid by the British in colonial era for the transportation of Nilambur Teak logs into United Kingdom through Kozhikode.
+It was laid by the British in the colonial era for the transportation of Nilambur Teak logs to the United Kingdom through Kozhikode.
+The line is electrified and was inspected by railway officials from Southern Railway on 30 March 2024.
+With this, the Palakkad division achieved 100% electrification.

 History

 In 1840, the British created a teak plantation in Nilambur to ensure a steady supply of timber for their various needs.
 In 1923, the South Indian Railway Company, which operated the Madras–Shoranur–Mangalore line, was contracted by the Madras Presidency to build a railway from Nilambur to Shoranur to ensure easy transportation of timber from these forests to the plains and hence to ports and onward transportation.
-The company completed line in stages.
+The company completed the line in stages.
 The Shoranur–Angadippuram section was opened on 3 February 1927, Angadippuram–Vaniyambalam on 3 August 1927 and the entire stretch from Shoranur to Nilambur was opened on 26 October 1927.
 During World War II, the Shoranur line, along with other numerous railway lines across British India were dismantled and rolling stock diverted to the Middle East to help British war efforts.
 The line ceased to exist in 1941.
 After independence, following public pressure, the railway line was reconstructed by the Indian Railways along its original alignment.
 The Shornur -Angadipuram line re-opened in 1953 and Angadipuram–Nilambur in 1954.
 The teak plantation still stands today as a major tourist attraction.